Ben Travers: Early years

 In 1908, after the death of his mother, Travers returned to London to keep his father company.
 He endured his work at the family firm for three more years until, in 1911, he met the publisher John Lane of the Bodley Head, who offered him a job as a publisher's reader.
 Lane's firm had been in existence for a little over twenty years and had an avant garde reputation; among Lane's first publications were The Yellow Book and Wilde's Salome.
 Travers worked for Lane for three years, during which he accompanied his employer on business trips to the US and Canada.

 On the outbreak of the First World War, Travers joined the Royal Naval Air Service (RNAS).
 His service was eventful.
 He crashed several times and narrowly failed to shoot down a Zeppelin.
-He became a squadron commander, and when the RNAS merged with the Royal Flying Corps he transferred to the new Royal Air Force with the rank of Major in 1918.
+He became a squadron commander, and when the RNAS merged with the Royal Flying Corps he transferred to the new Royal Air Force with the rank of major in 1918.
 He served in south Russia during the Allied intervention in the Russian Civil War, in 1919, and received the Air Force Cross in 1920.

 In April 1916 Travers married Violet Mouncey (d.
-1951), the only child of Captain D W B Mouncey, of the Leicestershire Regiment, and granddaughter of Sir James Longden.
+1951), the only child of Captain D. W B. Mouncey, of the Leicestershire Regiment, and granddaughter of Sir James Longden.
+They went on to have three children - Josephine, Benjamin and Daniel ('Burtie').